jcrawfo4/jcrawfo4/README.md

 🔭 I’m currently working on my third year of graduate school.
 - 🌱 I’m currently practicing React
 - 👯 I’m looking to collaborate on image analysis
-- 🤔 I’m looking for help with finding a full time position
+- 🤔 I’m looking for help with panda and numpy
 - 💬 Ask me about : changing careers
 - 📫 How to reach me: jkbcrawford@gmail.com
-- ⚡ Fun fact: I have a
+- ⚡ Fun fact: I have a Yorkie